 Building a wider community of partners

-We go out of our way to forge long-lasting relationships that add value and opportunity to the learning environment for our students.
-Whilst our relationships with the two St Paul’s schools are at the heart of our work within a wider academic and creative community, we also liaise closely with other local schools, including Latymer Upper and Godolphin & Latymer.
+We go out of our way to forge long-lasting relationships that add value and opportunity to the learning environment for our students and also liaise closely with other local schools in particular through the West London Partnership schools.

-Having the Mercers and the Worshipful Company of Information Technologists as sponsors opens doors to all sorts of exciting opportunities, including formal dinners and public speaking challenges, opportunities to hear from entrepreneurs and established employers and the chance to join the Guild of Mercers’ Scholars.
+Having the Mercers and the Worshipful Company of Information Technologists as sponsors opens doors to all sorts of exciting opportunities, including formal dinners and public speaking challenges, opportunities to hear from entrepreneurs and established employers.

-Partnerships also extend with real energy into the arts and our students benefit from working with long-term creative partners such as English National Ballet, the Royal College of Music and now the Old Vic Theatre.
+Partnerships also extend with real energy into the arts and our students enjoy working with long-term creative partners such as the Bush Theatre, the Royal College of Music and Arts Emergency.

-We are one of just seven British Exploring Society Ambassador schools in the UK, sending Sixth Form students on challenging expeditions annually, and we are also a National Citizenship Service partner school.
-Our sporting partners include QPR, Fulham Reach Boat Club and England Rugby who make an important contribution to our students’ well-being and capacity to push themselves in a team.
+We are one of the British Exploring Society’s Ambassador schools in the UK, sending Sixth Form students on challenging expeditions annually, and our sporting partners include QPR and Fulham Reach Boat Club who make an important contribution to our students’ well-being and capacity to push themselves in a team.

 Our partnerships help our young people to navigate challenging ideas and connections, and encourage learning, leadership and character.
 The quality of our relationships with organisations and people in our wider community help us to put social mobility and cultural capital centre stage for Hammersmith Academy students.